sole/rtcamera/docs/Walkthrough.md

 When I finally got hold of a Firefox OS developer phone, I found that file inputs (```i.e. input type=file```) were not implemented in that particular version of Firefox OS (1.0.1).
 I could have flashed the phone with a newer version of the system, but considering that most of the consumer phones are running 1.0.1 currently, I wouldn't be running a similar environment to the one customers would.
 I think it's important to keep this in mind when you develop for mobile: you can't just flash away and forget, as that will leave users away from your app.
 You should at least try to degrade gracefully.

 In this case, the situation was hinting heavily towards using [Web Activities](https://developer.mozilla.org/en-US/docs/WebAPI/Web_Activities).
 In case you don't know what a Web Activity is, it's basically a way for Firefox OS applications to interoperate between them, allowing an app to use some part of another app in a nice and decoupled way.
-A classic example could be the Gallery app exposing its _view_ activity, so if you want to display an image in the device but don't want to code a viewer, you can simply launch an activity with ```type = 'view'```, and the system will display a list of applications that can handle that type of activities, and allow the user to select which one she wants to use, if there are more than one registered apps for this type.
+A classic example could be the Gallery app exposing its _view_ activity, so if you want to display an image in the device but don't want to code a viewer, you can simply launch an activity with ```type = 'view'```, and the system will display a list of applications that can handle that type of activities, and allow the user to select which one she wants to use, if there is more than one registered app for this activity type.
 If you have done any Android programming, you might already know this concept as [intents](https://developer.android.com/reference/android/content/Intent.html).

 Therefore, I added support for Web Activities if present--which at the time of writing this, means just Firefox OS environments.
 Otherwise, it just shows up a normal file picker.
 You can do it in your app too: